wallarm/product-documentation/docs/latest/user-guides/ip-lists/whitelist.md

 # IP addresses whitelist

 **Whitelist** is a list of trusted IP addresses that are allowed to access your applications even if requests originated from them contain attack signs.
-Since the whitelist has the highest priority among other lists, the WAF node in any [filtering mode](../../admin-en/configure-wallarm-mode.md) will not block requests originated from whitelisted IP addresses.
+Since the whitelist has the highest priority among other lists, the WAF node in any [filtration mode](../../admin-en/configure-wallarm-mode.md) will not block requests originated from whitelisted IP addresses.

 In the Wallarm Console → **IP lists** → **Whitelist**, you can manage whitelisted IP addresses as follows: